geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 You can look at the code and try to see how the whole thing is pieced together in this Node.js MySQL tutorial with Express Js for a quotes REST API.
 This API can act as a good base for a [Node.js microservice](/blog/2020/11/nodejs-microservices/).

 You can dockerize the REST API app following this step-by-step [tutorial](/blog/2020/11/nodejs-with-docker/).
-After that app is dockerized you can host it easily on something like Google Cloud Run.
+After that app is dockerized you can host it easily on something like [Google Cloud Run](/blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/).
 If you want a quick start testing ground without Docker, I would recommend [Glitch](https://glitch.com/).
+You can try 3 [Node.js free hosting](/blog/2021/01/free-nodejs-hosting/) options too.

 ## Conclusion